How to Win Elections Out of Nowhere

 Nigel Farage was the insurgent political leader who reflected back that sense of injustice by calling it by its name (principle 1).
 He didn’t preach a political philosophy or try to change anyone’s mind about anything.
 (You’d have to work very hard to find on the webpage of his political party, UKIP, formed for the purpose of getting the UK out of the European Union, that it was libertarian.)

 Meanwhile, all of the main political parties in Britain – the Conservatives, Labour and the Liberal Democrats – were officially arguing for staying in Europe or getting even more deeply involved in it.
 In other words, they were making the injustice worse (principle 3).

 Farage was effective for too many reasons to list here, but chief among them was that he didn’t just talk about the gulf between the views of mainstream politicians and the people they supposedly represented when it came to that injustice: he modeled its opposite.

 He talked like “the people” rather than like the politicians; he talked about things that voters were bothered by but politicians were too scared to broach; he spoke to politicians as a Brit, while the mainstreams politicians were speaking to Brits as politicians; he was passionate while his mainstream opponents were controlled and predictable; he had righteous anger while they had rehearsed arguments; he liked a beer and a cigarette while they liked – well, no one really knew what they liked.

 In other words, he didn’t just argue for a break from received politics as usual: he was that break (just like Trump, and other recently impactful American insurgents such as Bernie and Ron Paul).

-In 2014, Farage’s party, UKIP, without a single national representative (just like the LP), won the European elections in the UK.
+In 2014, Farage’s party, UKIP, without a single national representative, won the European elections in the UK.
 When it did so, it was only about half the age of the Libertarian Party in the US.